 You can read about piloting here, so I won’t cover at length in this post.
 The main point about piloting to make here is that it is an approach to moving rapidly and flexibly through cycles of the development, implementation, and evaluation phases of ADDIE.
-So, you don’t waste a bunch of time and money to create an online courses that doesn’t fly with your learners.

 To stay with my example, I’ll note that I have piloted the platform selection course in a couple of ways.
-First, I have run Webinars devoted to the topic in which I have walked through an abbreviated version of everything I describe above.
-I have also run a more full-blown multi-week program with live Webinars and assignments in between.
-At this point, I’ve had enough experience with the content and with actual learners to feel confident in putting together a (mostly) self-paced version of the course.
+First, I have run webinars devoted to the topic in which I have walked through an abbreviated version of everything I describe above.
+I have also run a more full-blown multi-week program with live webinars and assignments in between.
+At this point, I’ve had enough experience with the content and with actual learners to feel confident in putting together a (mostly) self-paced version of the entire course.

-Course Production Tools
+Online Course Authoring Tools

 I cover various categories of tools in my free Learning Revolutionary’s Toolbox, including: